sfnxboy/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

-All created queries may be found in the PHE_DB_Queiries.txt file.
+All created queries may be found in the PHE_DB_Queries.txt file.

 All produced CSV files may be found in the Data folder.